Strategy and commitments

 One of the sustainable development activities is a policy through which Snam develops and maintains its Business Continuity Management process: the purpose of this process is to increase the company’s ability to react in emergency situations and to improve the resilience of its business services.
 The Business Continuity Management policy is centralised at Group level and applies directly to all Group subsidiaries.

-Given the great importance attached to occupational health, safety, environmental protection and the quality of services provided, in February 2012, Snam also drafted its Health, Safety, Environment and Quality policy.
+Given the great importance attached to occupational health, safety, environmental protection and the quality of services provided, in December 2017, Snam also updated its Health, Safety, Environment and Quality policy.

 Snam, in accordance with the Sustainable Development Model and its strategic growth plans, has also created a policy to manage its philanthropic activities and social initiatives.